medic/cht-conf/README.md

 [Install VSCode](https://code.visualstudio.com/) if you do not have it already.

-Run the following commands from within your project directory to download the `.devcontainer.json` config file, install the [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers), and open the project directory in VSCode:
+Using the terminal (or the WLS shell on Windows: _Start > wsl_), run the following commands from within your project directory (created above) to download the `.devcontainer.json` config file, install the [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers), and open the project directory in VSCode:

 ```shell
 curl https://raw.githubusercontent.com/medic/cht-conf/main/devcontainer.config/.devcontainer.json > .devcontainer.json
 code --install-extension ms-vscode-remote.remote-containers
 code -n .
 ```

+When opening VSCode, you may be prompted with the question:

+> **Do you trust the authors of the files in this folder?**

+Choose, "Yes, I trust the authors".

 Open the Command Palette in VSCode (_Ctrl+Shift+P_ or _Cmd+Shift+P_) and select `Reopen in Container`.
 This will open your workspace inside the `cht-conf` container.
 You can use the `cht` commands by opening a terminal in VSCode (_Ctrl+Shift+\`_ or _Cmd+Shift+\`_).